appellj/nuntius-bot/README.md

 ## Uncovered API to this point
-We covered a lot of the integration you can have with Nuntius and slack but let's look on some code snippets:
+We covered a lot of the integration you can have with Nuntius and slack but let's look at some code snippets:

 ### The managers